dmo575/social_website/README.md

 - With slf4j, it is standard practice to have a logger instance per class.
 - in app.properties, you can set logging levels you wish to print (via root, you select theminimum one to consider), or you can do it per package (meaning you can decide package A can print from INFO up while package B from WARN up)

+TODO:
+- Go over controllers and see if they meet criteria
+    - AccessController  DOING
+    - PageController
+    - PostController
+    - ViewController